HakimiX/docker-infrastructure/README.md

 This is an over the top complicated solution for calculating a Fibonacci number.
 The purpose is to implement a multi container deployment.

+Two different solutions have been implemented for deploying the application:
+1. Using docker and AWS Elastic Beanstalk.
+   _(docker-compose for local development)_
+2. Using Kuberntes and Google Cloud.
+   _(minikube or docker-desktop for local development)_

 * [Technologies](#technologies)
 * [Overview](#overview)
 * [Flow](#flow)